 Whether you are facing money laundering charges alone or with other charges, you need a strong defense.
-Money laundering cases can be heard in either state or federal court so you need a defense attorney who is experienced in both.
-At the Law Office of John Freeman, we defend individuals and corporate entities in the Detroit Metro area charged with money laundering and other white collar offenses in state or federal court.
+Money laundering cases can be heard in either state or federal court, so you need a defense attorney who is experienced in both.
+At the Law Office of John Freeman, we defend individuals and corporate entities in the Detroit Metro area charged with money laundering and other white-collar offenses in state or federal court.
 We work with forensic accountants and computer experts when needed to build a strong defense for our clients.

 We have handled money laundering charges as part of a wide range of cases that include: